SuperMechaCow/supermechacow.github.io/README.md

 - Open the file in your web browser

 ## Why does it suck?
 Because I'm not a graphic designer and I don't think jQueryUI is dead yet.
 Feel free to edit this and send me pull requests.
-Contanct me if you don't know how.
+Contact me if you don't know how.